-d.
-Indemnification.
-The Company will indemnify and hold harmless each member of the Board and the Committee, and each employee and director to whom a delegation under Section 4(a) has been made, as to any acts or omissions with respect to the Plan or any Award to the maximum extent that the law and the Company's By-Laws permit.

-5. Eligibility and Participation.
-Each Employee, Director and Consultant is eligible to participate in the Plan, upon selection by the Committee.
-Subject to the provisions of the Plan, the Committee may, from time to time, select from all eligible Employees, Directors and Consultants those to whom Awards shall be granted and shall determine, in its sole discretion, the nature of any and all terms permissible by Applicable Laws and the amount of each Award.
-No Employee, Director or Consultant shall have the right to be selected to receive an Award under the Plan, or, having been so selected, to be selected to receive future Awards.

-6. Stock Options.
-Subject to the terms and conditions of the Plan, Stock Options may be granted to Participants in such number, and upon such terms and conditions, as shall be determined by the Committee in its sole discretion.
+1 0 Indemnification .
+The Company will indemnify and hold harmless each member of the Board and the Committee, and each to whom a delegation under Section 4(a) has been made, as to any acts or omissions with respect to the Plan or any Award to the he law and the Company's By-Laws permit. those to whom Awards amount of each Award Eligibility and Participation .
+Each Employee, Director and Consultant is eligible to participate in the Plan, upon selection by the the provisions of the Plan, the Committee may, from time to time, select from all eligible Employees, Directors and Consultants shall be granted and shall determine, in its sole discretion, the nature of any and all terms permissible by Applicable Laws and the l.
+No Employee, Director or Consultant shall have the right to be selected to receive an Award under the Plan, or, having been so to receive future Awards.
+6. upon such terms and co Stock Options .
+Subject to the terms and conditions of the Plan, Stock Options may be granted to Participants in such number, and onditions, as shall be determined by the Committee in its sole discretion.